PocketMine/PocketMine-MP/README.md

 * AI (Based on MOW)

 #Servers / 测试服务器
-* (In fact there are more than 80 servers in China use our core and most of them are better than us.Here are some servers set by us.)
+* (In fact there are more than 80 servers in China using our core and most of them are better than us.Here are some servers set by us.)
 * Young Dream
 * Address: mcper.cn
 * Port: 19132